remeda/remeda/docs/src/content/v1-migration/fromEntries.md

 # Typing

-If you are already using `entries.strict` simply remove the `.strict` suffix.
+If you are already using `fromEntries.strict` simply remove the `.strict` suffix.

 The returned type is now stricter and more reflective of the input type.
 The returned type supports more than just simple records of string and number keys,